A Permanent Mark: Agent Orange in America and Vietnam

 I have put my heart and soul into this because it is important to me, to my family, and to so many other families.
 Now I need to complete the film and get it into the world, so it can raise awareness, influence policies, help people heal, and change the future.

 Bob may be gone, but he is my muse.
-I’m going to finish A Permanent Mark this year, to make sure Bob’s story and the greater story is told!
+I’m going to finish A Permanent Mark to make sure Bob’s story and the greater story is told!
 I have met many more veterans and their family members through this process, and now I am telling their story, too.
 As my cousin, Erick, said to me, “Holly, you’re their voice now.”
-I need your help so I can be the voice for others involved in this story of Agent Orange.

-To complete the film, I need to raise $50,000 in grassroots support by September 1, 2014.
-This money will allow me to finish the film.
-I am asking you to join me in making an important piece of personal history, our nation’s history, and our planet’s history available to the greater world.
-Please make a personal gift today to help me complete my $50,000 grassroots finishing funds goal.
-Click here to make a secure, tax-deductible donation online at Bona Fide Films, my 501©(3) nonprofit film organization.
+Please make a personal gift today to help me complete the film.
+Click here to make a secure, tax-deductible donation online at Bona Fide Films, my 501(c)(3) nonprofit film organization.
 Gifts made to the film through Bona Fide Films are tax deductible to the full extend provided for by law.

 Thank you for your support!